 The Interface Region Imaging Spectrograph (IRIS) is a NASA Small Explorer (SMEX) mission that allows tracing the flow of solar energy and plasma from the photosphere through the chromosphere and transition region into the corona using spectroscopy and imaging in ultraviolet windows between 130 and 283 nm.
 IRIS can reveal the dynamics of the chromosphere and transition region and allow understanding the processes powering them.
 IRIS is a major leap from previous and existing solar spectrographs (e.g., SOHO/CDS or SUMER, Hinode/EIS) in terms of spatial (0.3-0.4 arcsec), temporal (2 s) and spectral (3 km/s) resolution.
-More information about the IRIS mission can be found at http://iris.lmsal.com
+More information about the IRIS mission can be found at http://iris.Imsal.com

-At its meeting in November 2014, ESA's Science Programme Committee (SPC), approved ESA's participation in IRIS under the form of a "Mission of Opportunity".
-The SPC approved in March 2023 the extension of the participation in the mission operations for 2023-2026.
+In November 2014, ESA approved its participation in IRIS under the form of a "Mission of Opportunity" in the ESA Science Programme.
+ESA approved in March 2023 the extension of the participation in the mission operations for 2023-2026.
 The ESA participation to the IRIS mission entails the access of competitively selected scientists based in ESA Member States to the mission's observations.

-Nine Announcements of Opportunity (AO) for participation in the IRIS mission under the form of "Science Planners" were issued in April 2015, March 2016, April 2017, April 2018, April 2019, March 2020, March 2021, April 2022 and April 2023.
+Ten Announcements of Opportunity (AO) for participation in the IRIS mission under the form of "Science Planners" were issued in April 2015, March 2016, April 2017, April 2018, April 2019, March 2020, March 2021, April 2022, April 2023, and April 2024.

-The present 10th Announcement of Opportunity (AO) solicits proposals for participation in the IRIS mission from scientists working in the ESA Member States, under the form of "Science Planners", according to the duties and rights indicated in Section 2.
+The present 11th Announcement of Opportunity (AO) solicits proposals for participation in the IRIS mission from scientists working in the ESA Member States, under the form of "Science Planners", according to the duties and rights indicated in Section 2.
 A maximum of three scientists will be appointed through the present AO.
 The appointment duration will be one year.